omglazrgunpewpew/autocert/docs/INSTALLATION.md

 When you run `.\Main.ps1` for the first time, the system will:

-1. **Check Prerequisites**: Verify PowerShell version, administrator privileges, and system compatibility
+1. **Check Prerequisites**: Verify PowerShell version, admin privileges, and system compatibility
 2. **Install Dependencies**: Automatically install Posh-ACME module from PowerShell Gallery
 3. **Configure ACME Server**: Set up Let's Encrypt production or staging environment
 4. **System Health Check**: Validate configuration and network connectivity